zendeskarchive/futuresimple.github.com/content/posts/2012-03-19-the-battle-of-soa-long-term-vision.markdown

 As for me I truly believe that building a huge scalable business requires good organization and SOA is the organization system in the end, pretty well thought trough as it turns out.

-Guys I would love to hear you feedback about the Long term SOA in context building very big businesses.
+I would love to hear you feedback about the Long term SOA in context building very big businesses.
 Short Term & Transition time article is coming up next.
 Stay Tuned!

 * [Steve Yegge - Google Platforms Rant](https://plus.google.com/112678702228711889851/posts/eVeouesvaVX);